 If you’re selling digital products, like SaaS software, then you need to make sure the product is ready.
 Do user testing to ensure that it not only does what you’re claiming it does, but that customers will be able to use it without confusion or difficulty.

 Obviously this step will vary considerably depending on the type of business you’re launching.
 Just be sure that, before your actual launch date, you take whatever steps are necessary to ensure you’re ready to start providing what you’re selling by the time your first customer is ready to buy.

 8. Tell the World!
 Create and Execute Your Marketing Plan.

 Before you actually get going, you should establish your marketing plan.
 Every business is different and marketing isn’t one size fits all.
 Because you’re starting an online business, you will want to make use of a mix of content marketing, social media promotion, and paid search promotion.

 If you don’t know much about online marketing to start, this may be a step to hire out.
 There is a learning curve to get started and some mistakes of ignorance can cause serious consequences – you wouldn’t want to find yourself facing a Google penalty due to trying an outdated SEO strategy, for instance.

-Launch day will be a big day for your company.
+Launch day will be a big day for your new online business.
 If your website isn’t already live, then you’ll definitely want it up and running on launch day.
-You should put out a press release, set up any PR interviews you can get, and start your marketing campaigns.
+You should put out a press release, set up any PR interviews you can get, announce the launch on social media, and start your marketing campaigns.
 And you should be prepared to start filling orders and fielding any questions that come through.

 Your first day in business is a big day, but your success will depend on what you do for every day that comes after.
 Be prepared to work hard, learn as you go, and make a point of providing great customer service.
 Running an online business isn’t easy, but if you take the right steps and do the work, the rewards can be great.